 You can combine with additional experiences, such as Kitsuke (Japanese kimono) with hairstyling, make-up and photo-shooting or Wagashi (Japanese Sweet Making) for an additional cost.

-Experience available in Tokyo, Kanazawa and Kyoto.
+Experience available in Tokyo, Kyoto, Nara and Kanazawa.

 - Meeting Point: TBD